-- 1. The Thesis Proposal
+- 1. Thesis Proposal

-- 2. The Dissertation
+- 2. Dissertation

-- 3. The Oral Defense of the Dissertation
+- 3. Oral Defense of the Dissertation

 The evaluation of all three of these steps must be performed by the Program faculty, as represented by the student's Thesis Committee.
-The committee will consist of at least four members: a minimum of three from Carnegie Mellon, at least two of whom must be faculty members in the Robotics Institute, and one faculty member with a primary appointment in Robotics, and at least one qualified researcher who is external to Carnegie Mellon.
-The student's advisor is the chairperson of the Thesis Committee.
-The entire composition of the committee must be approved by the Chair of the Program before the Thesis Proposal is presented.
+The committee will consist of at least four members: a minimum of three from Carnegie Mellon, at least two of whom must be faculty members affiliated with the Robotics Institute, at least one faculty member with a primary appointment in Robotics, and at least one qualified researcher who is external to Carnegie Mellon.
+The student's advisor(s) chair the Thesis Committee.
+The entire composition of the committee must be approved by the Chair of the Program before the Thesis Proposal is scheduled.